Applicant Frequently Asked Questions

 Students are given an opportunity to decide which one would suit their needs for the semester/year.
 Changes can be made at the beginning of each semester.
 The dining hall has several options for each meal and is very accommodating to the dietary needs of students with allergies or special dietary restrictions.

 Applying to Prairie is simple.
-You can go to www.prairie.edu/apply and fill out our online application.
-The application fee is $50 for all students, domestic or international.
-Once you have completed the application, an Admissions Counsellor will be in touch with you regarding the next steps in the application process.
+You can go to prairie.edu/apply-now/na-student-application/ and fill out our online application.
+The application fee is $50 for domestic students and $250 for international students.
+Once you have completed the application form, an Admissions Counsellor will be in touch with you regarding the next steps in the application process.

 You can register online for Prairie Campus Visits and Preview Days at www.prairie.edu/Campus-Visits.
 We offer three Preview Days throughout the school year where students are able to come and experience a day in the life of a student at Prairie.
 If you are unable to make one of these dates, we also offer personalized visits which can be booked Monday – Friday.